SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

 What Next?

-You can take a look at Drone&#8217;s <a href="https://docs.drone.io/user-guide/pipeline/conditions/" target="_blank" rel="noopener noreferrer">Conditions</a> and <a href="https://docs.drone.io/user-guide/pipeline/triggers/" target="_blank" rel="noopener noreferrer">Triggers</a> which lets you define and limit pipeline execution based on specific events/branches.
+You can take a look at Drone's <a href="https://docs.drone.io/user-guide/pipeline/conditions/" target="_blank" rel="noopener noreferrer">Conditions</a> and <a href="https://docs.drone.io/user-guide/pipeline/triggers/" target="_blank" rel="noopener noreferrer">Triggers</a> which lets you define and limit pipeline execution based on specific events/branches.
 Combined with writing your plugins, Drone can let you set up a complete, secure CI/CD platform for your Docker images.